 Tibet Institute Rikon, Buddhist monastery in Rikon, Switzerland

-The institute was founded in 1968 when Swiss industrialists Jacques and Henri Kuhn donated land and resources to establish a center for Tibetan refugees.
-This founding event marked an important step in bringing this religious tradition and community to Europe.
+The institute was founded in 1968, when Swiss industrialists Jacques and Henri Kuhn provided land and resources for Tibetan refugees to establish a community center.
+The Dalai Lama himself formally inaugurated the monastery, giving it a lasting connection to the Tibetan diaspora in Europe.

 The monastery serves as a gathering place where visitors encounter Tibetan Buddhist traditions through its spaces, ceremonies, and daily life on the grounds.
 People from the region and beyond come to participate in teachings and deepen their understanding of this spiritual path.